Young Elementary School

 About Young Elementary School

-At Young, we use an approach that emphasizes interactive, hands-on, project-based learning.
-The school focuses on the whole child, recognizing the importance of character education and the social-emotional needs of children while helping them achieve academic excellence.
+At Young, we emphasize interactive, hands-on, project-based learning.
+We focus on the whole child, recognizing the importance of character education and supporting students’ social-emotional needs while helping them achieve academic excellence.

 Founded